learningmatter-mit/PoTS/README.md

 - Gas molecule coordinates in an `.xyz` file.

-- A `vibdisps` file containing negative-frequency TS gas-phase vibrational displacements.
+- A `vibdisps` file containing imaginary-frequency TS vibrational displacements.

 - **Optional (but recommended):** A `POTCAR` file for `VASP` runs, which will be sorted alphabetically alongside the `POSCAR`.